cijiugechu/nodejs-semver/README.md

 It is designed for Rust programs and libraries meant for JavaScript tooling, and does its best to stay compatible with `node-semver`.

-This project has been forked from [node-semver](https://github.com/felipesere/node-semver-rs) since September of 2023, but a lot has changed.
+> This project has been forked from [node-semver](https://github.com/felipesere/node-semver-rs) since September of 2023, but a lot has changed; For more details, see [Changelog](./CHANGELOG.md).

 ## Usage